 - Upon request, BIOS will provide you with a signed certificate of completion that you may submit to your school.
 The certificate will identify the course or project title, the instructor or principal investigator, location, dates, and will describe the type of course material that was covered and/or the type of research you conducted as part of your internship.

-- Submit all completed documentation to your advisor when you finish your Bermuda visit.
+- Submit all completed documentation to your advisor when you finish your BIOS visit.
 Make sure the final documentation is filed with your department, study abroad office, or internship program.